plomino/Plomino/doc/src/PlominoDoc/features.rst

     (`onSaveDocument` will also be executed, but after `onCreateDocument`)

+`beforeCreateDocument`
+    executed before a blank form is opened.

 In the **Events** tab, you can enter the formulas for each event you need.